-- Concept design: This assessment would focus on ensuring basic principles related to the building are correct and include assessments of site layout, landscaping and land use, micro climate, building form, linkages to neighbors, broad structural, material, IEQ and servicing strategies.
-A concept design sustainability report including an SBAT assessment should be included to demonstrate the achievement of sustainability targets and indicate how sustainability strategies are being developed and integrated in the project.
+- Concept design: This assessment would focus on ensuring basic principles related to the building are correct and include assessments of site layout, landscaping and land use, microclimate, building form, linkages to neighbours, broad structural, material, IEQ and servicing strategies.
+A concept design sustainability report including an SBAT assessment should be included to demonstrate the achievement of sustainability targets and indicate how sustainability strategies are being developed and integrated into the project.

 - Tender documentation: This assessment should focus on ensuring that sustainability has been effectively integrated into documentation in a way that ensures that construction and the final constructed building achieve sustainability targets.
 A tender documentation sustainability report including an SBAT assessment should be used to confirm that this integration has been effectively carried out.

 - Construction: If tender documentation is comprehensive and the contractor follows this diligently, building design aspects will not have to be reassessed.
-However processes should be in place to assess and report on construction related impacts and ensure that targets are achieved.
-Monthly construction sustainability reports covering this aspects are a suitable way of ensuring and confirming that targets are achieved.
+However, processes should be in place to assess and report on construction-related impacts and ensure that targets are achieved.
+Monthly construction sustainability reports covering these aspects are a suitable way of ensuring and confirming that targets are achieved.

 - Handover: This is an important stage for confirming that sustainability targets have been achieved in the final building.
-A detailed SBAT assessment should therefore be carried out to confirm that targets have been met.
-This should include measurements and tests to confirm that required performance have been achieved.
+A detailed SBAT assessment should, therefore, be carried out to confirm that targets have been met.
+This should include measurements and tests to confirm that the required performance has been achieved.
 Where targets have not been achieved designers and contractors should be required to make modifications to ensure these will be achieved.
 A handover sustainability report should be used to ensure and confirm that sustainability targets are achieved.

 - Operation: While the SBAT is not the most appropriate tool for assessing operational performance it can be used in asset and maintenance audits to ensure that built environment characteristics required to maintain sustainability performance are in place.
 It can also be used as part of building refurbishment and addition projects.